Looks like you are already logged in on another computer somewhere.

 Please log out of that computer first before logging in here.
 If you believe this to be an error please contact playmeo.

 The following tips and advice are useful to consider when you want your group to reflect on what they may have learned from their experience.
-There’s no hard and fast rules, but these points will help you squeeze more out of your discussions.
+There are no hard and fast rules, but these points will help you squeeze more out of your discussions.

 Invite people into your conversation, rather than just telling them what they need to know.
 For example, compare “This is how you hold a surfboard” with “Jesse, what do you think is the best way to hold a surfboard?”